RRodriguez26/MemoryGame/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[I use mostly stack overflow to have remind myself the syntax of javascript]
+[I use mostly stack overflow to have remind myself the syntax of javascript.]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[The most challenge I had was the logic for the last coding task, which is to make sure if user guessed the patterns correctly.]
+[To be fairly honest, I barely had any struggle on creating the memory game.
+The most challenge I had was the logic for the last coding task, which is to make sure if user guessed the patterns correctly.
+Maybe another challenge of mine was going through the idea of sound frequency in javascript because I barely touched the idea of sound in plain javascript except using the p5.js library when I did other projects in  relation to sounds.]

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [After completing this submission, I would question the idea of which library/framework would be best used for this type of project.
+Would this also fall under the category of 'creative coding?'
+What would this project look like if it were to be optimized and improved, but without relying on javascript framework.]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[YOUR ANSWER HERE]
+[If I were to have more hours into this app, I would definitely work on the colors to make the app look neater.
+Also, I would like to add a nice sound to it instead of relying on a simple frequency sound already in javascript, Probably relying on a synthesizer to make it sound cooler.]